disorderedmaterials/dissolve/web/content/docs/startingout/compilation.md

 #### `BUILD_UNIT_TESTS`

 In addition to the main build, also build unit tests located in the `unit/` directory.
+The unit tests check individual portions of the dissolve code base for problems.
+These tests are not as comprehensive, but they run much quicker than the system tests and provide more precision as to where an bug is arising.

 Example: `-DBUILD_UNIT_TESTS:bool=true`